KxSystems/docs/docs/kb/geospatial.md

 Those marked with * are editable filters.

 When the mouse is clicked on the map, the underlying lat-lon coordinates are sent to the kdb+ process along with the filters over a websocket connection, and the points in the response are then plotted on the map.
-In addition to coordinates, kdb+ returns a `trk` column, which the client interprets as point colour.
+In addition to coordinates, kdb+ returns a `trk` column, which the client interprets as point color.

 This uses the [Google S2 library](http://blog.christianperone.com/2015/08/googles-s2-geometry-on-the-sphere-cells-and-hilbert-curve/) as a kdb+ shared object.